Pseudo-Sequence Alignment

 | Job name | A label for this run |

-| Input Column Name | The name of the column containing amino acid sequences to align |
+| Input amino-acid column | sequence_aa | Column holding the amino acid sequences to align |

-| Bit Score Threshold | The minimum bit score for a valid alignment |
+| ANARCI Bit Score Threshold | 15 | Minimum bit score for a valid alignment; raise it to be stricter |

 Troubleshooting